Degenerative Disc (cont.)

 - What is the outlook (prognosis) of degenerative disc disease, radiculopathy, and sciatica?

 - Can degenerative disc disease, radiculopathy, and sciatica be prevented?

 - Find a local Orthopedic Surgeon in your town

 What are the symptoms of degenerative disc disease?

 Degeneration of the disc tissue makes the disc more susceptible to herniation.
 Degeneration of the disc can cause local pain in the affected area.
 Any level of the spine can be affected by disc degeneration.
 When disc degeneration affects the spine of the neck, it is referred to as cervical disc disease.
 When the mid-back is affected, the condition is referred to as thoracic disc disease.
-Disc degeneration that affects the lumbar spine can cause chronic low back pain (referred to as lumbago) or irritation of a spinal nerve to cause pain radiating down the leg (sciatica).
+Disc degeneration that affects the lumbar spine can cause low back pain (referred to as lumbago) or irritation of a spinal nerve to cause pain radiating down the leg (sciatica).
 Lumbago causes pain localized to the low back and is common in older people.
 Degenerative arthritis (osteoarthritis) of the facet joints that can be detected with plain X-ray testing is also a cause of localized lumbar pain.
 The pain from degenerative disc or joint disease of the spine is usually treated conservatively with intermittent heat, rest, rehabilitative exercises, and medications to relieve pain, muscle spasm, and inflammation.

 Chronic Pain/Back Pain